 Consider an early start for this walking safari trail with 90 minutes of walking to Sheba’s Campsite on the southern shores of Lake Mutanda.
 Traditional dugout canoes and peddlers will be parked at the shores waiting for you to embark for your next three-hour challenge across the calm waters of Lake Mutanda to the Rwajember landing site.

 At the Rwajember landing site, you get back to the walking trail through villages and communities.
-The land area is dotted with small homesteads where villagers are to cultivate their fields and attend to livestock.
-Potato cultivation is prolific in the dark volcanic soils, where cabbages, green beans, and peas are all also to be seen farmed on what appears to be impossibly steep gradients.
-The Kigezi and Kisoro districts of Uganda, despite being heavily populated, contribute substantially to the countries overall food production.
+The land area is dotted with small homesteads where villagers cultivate their fields and attend to livestock.
+Villagers take advantage of the rich dark volcanic soils and cover all sloped with cultivation.
+You’ll see vast potato fields, cabbages, green beans neatly farmed on what appears to be impossibly steep gradients.
+Despite heavy populations, the Kigezi and Kisoro districts contribute substantially to Uganda’s overall food production.

 After a 20-minute walk from Rwajenge, we join an unsurfaced road, which we follow for a further 10 minutes to find the trail that leads up to the first rest and viewpoint outside of the Mubano Trading Centre.
-Continuing along the footpath, you will pass through a series of banana plantations and fields of sorghum when in season.
-The sorghum crop is distilled into a trendy beverage known locally as Obushera.
-The distilled sorghum beer is extremely potent and consumed with great passion by both men and women.
+Continuing along the footpath, you will pass through a series of banana plantations and fields of sorghum (when in season).
+Locals distill the sorghum crop into a trendy beverage known locally as Obushera.
+The sorghum beer is exceptionally potent and consumed with great passion by both men and women.

-10 kilometers before Nkuringo, we reach a road junction where the track we have been following joins the main murram road from Kisoro close to Rubuguri trading center.
-This point is referred to as the Rubuguri junction in the documentation.
-Nkuringo Gorilla Campsite is a further 10km distant and 3 hours walking.
-Some travelers prefer to complete the journey to Nkuringo by special hire taxi.
-Sourced from the trading center.
+Ten kilometers before Nkuringo, the walking safari reaches a road junction where the track we have been following joins the main murram road from Kisoro close to Rubuguri trading center.
+Nkuringo Gorilla Lodge, where you’ll spend the night, is a further 10 kilometers (6 mi), a 3-hours walk or 30-minute drive.
+Some Uganda safari travelers prefer to complete the journey to Nkuringo by driving from the trading center.
 The views along the road are just breathtaking, whether traveling by vehicle or on foot.